saranshbalyan-1234/codemyinterview/README.md

 A transparent, always-on-top Electron overlay that lets you:

+✅ Always free, no need to buy any other tool.
 ✅ Take screenshots and send to AI
 ✅ Interact with AI responses directly in a floating window
 ✅ Stay invisible to screen recording and sharing tools